The Inward Investment and International Taxation Review: Netherlands

 The General Court ruled that the European Commission has not been able to establish that the APA concluded between the state and SMBV conferred an advantage to SMBV.

-If the European Commission appeals the General Court decision, the decision may be overturned by the Court of Justice.
+If the European Commission appeals the General Court decision, the decision may be overturned by the CJEU.

 Withholding and taxation of non-local source income streams